Hacktix/GBEDG/mbcs/index.md

 # Memory Bank Controllers (MBCs)

-Memory Bank Controllers (most commonly abbreviated to MBCs) are pieces of hardware that are built into the Game Cartridge, not the GameBoy itself.
-Because storage was very expensive in the era of the GameBoy games had to be small - yet the 32KB limit that the unmodified GameBoy design intended wasn't enough for most games.
+Memory Bank Controllers (most commonly abbreviated to MBCs) are pieces of hardware that are built into the Game Cartridge, not the Gameboy itself.
+Because storage was very expensive in the era of the Gameboy games had to be small - yet the 32KB limit that the unmodified Gameboy design intended wasn't enough for most games.
 Additionally, a lot of games would need external hardware such as Real Time Clocks, Rumble or Battery-powered external RAM to store save files.
 All of these limitations were more or less bypassed by MBCs - additional hardware on the cartridge.

 ## Documented MBCs